-In making these estimates, management has relied on past performance, expectations of market developments including the impact of COVID-19, and estimates of long-term growth rates based on available market data.
+In making these estimates, management has relied on past performance, expectations of market developments and estimates of long-term growth rates based on available market data.

 The CGU's recoverable amount exceeded its carrying amount and the allocated goodwill was not impaired.